telekosmos/adf-test-cicd/README.md

     }
 }
 ```
-- Commit, PR again and merge in master
+- Commit, PR again and merge into `master`

-Once we have the `package.json` file in our repo, paste the _yaml_ code found in the link above replacing the yaml code mentioned above (follow the link to know how).
-Then click `Save` in the combo-button at the right top.
+Once we have the `package.json` file in our repo, paste the _yaml_ code found in the link above replacing the generic yaml Azure provides by default (follow the link to know how).
+Then click `Save` in the combo-button at the right top [- maybe photo -].

 Now we are ready to run the pipeline and see if everything works ok.